swiss-ai-center/a-guide-to-mlops/docs/concept.md

 The ultimate goal of MLOps is to expedite the development and deployment of high-quality machine learning models, enabling organizations to reap the benefits of machine learning at scale, while maintaining reliability and stability in production environments.

-TODO: Add the illustration of the "MLOPs loop" here?
+[//]: # "TODO: Add the illustration of the "MLOPs loop" here?"

 ## What problems does MLOps aim to solve?